CTSRD-CHERI/cheri-c-programming/src/cheri-ccpp/nonaliasing-vs-trapping.md

 These practical design choices have some important implications, including:

+ * **Exception delivery semantics** are implementation defined, as: (a) bounds precision varies by underlying architecture; (b) memory allocators and revocation support may very by software runtime; and (c) compiler behavior, and in particular optimization, will vary in the presence of statically identifiable undefined behavior.
+   Software developers should not make strong assumptions about whether an overflow on a particular size object may lead immediately to an exception.
+   However, they may depend on dynamically enforced, deterministic, non-aliasing memory protection.

  * **Security arguments** are often easier to make in the presence of fail-stop behavior.
    Immediate trapping on a bounds or temporal-safety violation may make it